Important COVID-19 Updates

 Dutch Elm Disease Management Program

 The RM of St. Clements participates in the provincial Dutch Elm Disease Management Program.
-In this partnership, provincial inspectors locate and tag diseased trees/wood and the RM hires a contractor to remove them.
-Learn more about the Dutch Elm Disease Management Program on the province’s website: http://www.gov.mb.ca/sd/forestry/ded-urban/ded_mgmt.html
+In this partnership, provincial inspectors locate and tag diseased trees/wood, they provide the RM with a list of the trees and their locations and then the RM hires a contractor to remove them.
+The contractors begin removing trees typically in October, with them having until February to finish removal.
+You will be contacted by the contractor directly if they require access to your property.
+Learn more about the Dutch Elm Disease Management Program on the provincial website.

 What is Dutch Elm Disease?